Do I need to put LLC or Inc on my business card?

 1. When your card doubles as a sales or contract touchpoint

 If you hand out cards to clients who might sign agreements with you, reference you in purchase orders, or make payments to your business, include the designation.
-It reinforces that they're dealing with the registered entity, not you personally.
-This matter most in professional services, consulting, and B2B sales.
+It reinforces that they are dealing with the registered entity, not you personally.
+This matters most in professional services, consulting, and B2B sales.
+For the broader question of what belongs on the card in these contexts, what to put on a business card covers the full hierarchy.

 2. When you operate in a regulated industry